Leo Tolstoy

 “Jesus Christ!
 This terrible, shameful death I bear for preaching your word; I will bear it obediently and humbly!”

 The executioners undressed Hus and tied his hands behind a post; Hus’s legs stood on a bench.
 They put firewood and straw around him.
 The pyre rose up to Hus’s chin.
-For the last time the imperial marshal, von Pappenheim, offered Hus the chance to save his life by renouncing heresy.
+For the last time the imperial marshal, von Pappenheim, offered Hus a chance to save his life by renouncing heresy.

 “No,” said Hus, “I do not recognize my guilt.”